 Functional Freeze FAQs

-Functional freeze refers to a state where individuals continue to perform daily tasks and appear outwardly functional, yet internally experience numbness to emotions, sensations, and needs.
+Functional freeze refers to a freeze state where individuals remain outwardly functional and person continues daily activities, yet internally experience emotional numbness and sensory overload.
 This condition often arises from chronic stress, trauma, or emotional exhaustion, leading to a disconnection from oneself and a default ‘shutdown’ response when stress levels become overwhelming.

 Functional freeze typically occurs when an individual has been subjected to prolonged stress or trauma, resulting in the nervous system becoming overloaded.
 This overload can trigger a freeze response, a survival mechanism where the body enters a state of immobility or shutdown to protect itself from perceived threats.